By Micah McIntyre, News Editor

 According to Assistant Director of Construction Services Scott Scheidt, renovations to Lower Beamer began in mid-July with the moving of furniture and supplies.
 Two new offices were built for the OCO and new furniture was installed to make the space “better suited for their needs.”

 Dean of Student Engagement Steve Ivester led the project.
-In an email interview, he explained his hope that giving the ISP a larger space would accommodate their work with “a growing international student population in addition to [fulfilling a] need for more privacy for ongoing conversations about immigration advising with the office coordinator and F1 visa students.”
+In an email interview, he explained his hope that giving the ISP a larger space would accommodate their work with “a growing international student population in addition to need for more privacy for ongoing conversations about immigration advising with the office coordinator and F1 visa students.”

 Since students in the OCO are constantly involved in projects off-campus and do not populate the office as much as other organizations, Ivester believes that combining their office with the ever-busy ISP will better utilize office space and benefit the work of both organizations.
 Ivester’s vision for the new arrangement in Lower Beamer is for the various members of Student Engagement to benefit from working in close proximity to groups that share similar missions.